anoda/UPbplot.py/README.md

 [Citation]

-Noda, Atsushi (2016) UPbplot.py: A python script for U-Pb age data analysis.
-Open-File Report, no. 634, Geological Survey of Japan, AIST.

 Noda, Atsushi (2017) A new tool for calculation and visualization of U-Pb age data: UPbplot.py.
 Bulletin of the Geological Survey of Japan, 68(3), 131-140.